Quality Innovation Group

 Role

-It also supports the development and registration of innovative technologies and products by providing early clarifying of regulatory requirements for manufacturing and control.
+The group supports the development and registration of innovative technologies and products.
+It does so by engaging with stakeholders to provide early clarification on the regulatory requirements for manufacturing and control.

 The group's tasks include: